At the Immigrant's Table

 Enter your email below & I'll send it straight to your inbox.
 Plus you’ll get more great recipes and tips from me each week!

 Luckily for me, I didn't.
-The compliments came pouring in as guests sipped on their servings of this fish soup with coconut milk.
+The compliments poured in as guests sipped their fish soup with coconut milk.
 And Fernanda's smile was worth every moment of stress.

 What Is Moqueca?